 At Next Wind Recovery, we offer dual diagnosis treatment for those with co-occurring disorders.
 Healing is possible.
-Connect with our team at 201.331.6569 to learn more about our mental health treatment.
+Connect with our team at 201.778.6009 to learn more about our mental health treatment program in NJ.

 When given a dual diagnosis, you will need an integrated treatment plan guided by a team of professionals who work together on your specific case.
 A plan like this requires constant communication between the client and the team to provide the skills necessary to successfully overcome addiction and the symptoms of your mental health disorder.
 Next Wind Recovery creates personalized plans that consider all aspects of your life that are affected, including: